-Important Note: Older models of CoolBlue systems use a different compressor and electronic module.
+Important Note: Older models of CoolBlue systems may use a different compressor and electronic module.
 The Positive (+) and Negative (-) DC power supply positions on the older unit's electronic control module are in opposite locations, so be careful if you have an older unit but have downloaded this newer manual!

 The electronic control module connections on the unit are male spade connectors.
 We have provided two yellow female spade connectors for the DC power supply and two red spade connectors for the thermostat wires.
 It is very important that the correct DC power supply polarity is connected.
-To avoid a mistake which can damage the electronic controller, note closely that the top spade connector is for the DC power positive (+) and the second spade connector is for DC power negative (-).
+To avoid a mistake which can damage the electronic controller, note closely that the top spade connector is for the DC power negative (-) and the second spade connector is for DC power positive (+).
 There is no polarity for the thermostat, which simply functions as an open/closed switch.

 The electrical connections for the 12v condenser cooling fan have been completed for you and these should not be removed or spliced into another devise such as an hour meter or relay for a remote fan.
-There is a blank/unused auxiliary spade connector between the two thermostat leads.
-This positive output can be used to trip a low current draw relay to turn on remote devices such as an hour meter or auxiliary cooling fans if necessary.